MilParent Power Tips

 Bonding with your baby is vital.
 The attention you give now will last forever and help your baby grow into a healthy and happy child and adult.
 Check out your local New Parent Support Program and learn easy ways to love up your baby.

 TIP 7: Study Up on Safe Sleeping

 Do you know the rules for keeping a baby safe during sleep time?
 Babies should sleep on their backs in a safety crib, dressed in sleep clothing with no blankets or pillows.
-See "How to Keep Your Sleeping Baby Safe: AAP Policy Explained."
+See “How to Create Safe Sleeping Environments for Infants.”